rgpihlstrom/NLP-Sentiment-Analysis/README.md

 ## Model Results (86% Detection)
-After several iterations, and a thourough cleansing of the data the trained model obtained a training score of 87% and a testing score of <b><ins>(86%)</ins></b>.
-This tight span is required to ensure the model was not overfitting and optimize the opportunity to reuse the model on future twitter data captured from SXSW attendess.
+After several iterations, and a thorough cleansing of the data the trained model obtained a training score of 87% and a testing score of <b><ins>(86%)</ins></b>.
+This tight span is required to ensure the model was not overfitting and optimize the opportunity to reuse the model on future twitter data captured from SXSW attendees.

 <img src="https://github.com/rgpihlstrom/Project4/blob/main/images/Testscores1.png" width="800" height="300" />
 <br>